Shaguins/2024-For-TEA-Simo-Code-Josh/README.md

 # For-TEA-Simo Code - 2024 Crescendo - SVR & MBR
 See [the online changelog](https://github.com/REVrobotics/MAXSwerve-Java-Template/blob/main/CHANGELOG.md) for information about updates to the template that may have been released since you created your project.
+Source Code: src/main -> java/fc -> robot -> All Java File Inside :)

 ## Description
 Official 2024 Code for FRC 253